Let Go of That Feeling of Brokenness—Because You’re Worthy of Happiness

 learn how to boost your mind's immune system

 so you can handle whatever life throws at you.

 Serving Chicago, IL, convenient to the neighborhoods of Lincoln Square, North Center and Ravenswood

 It’s not unusual to feel anxiety, unhappiness or dissatisfaction with your life from time to time.
 Or maybe you don’t know what you’re feeling; you just know it doesn’t feel good.
 Even though we all face adversity in life, coping with your symptoms can become overwhelming if you:

-Doubt your own thoughts, feelings, or instincts, and worry that people are judging you.
+Doubt your own thoughts, feelings, or instincts.

 Feel hopeless, like you can’t do anything right, or something’s wrong with you.